animesh-007/starter-academic/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 I’m a Final-year Electronics and Computer Engineering undergraduate student at [Thapar University, Patiala, India](http://www.thapar.edu/).
 My research focus is broadly centered around **Computer Vision** and **Deep Learning**.
 I work on research projects dealing with Generative Adversarial Networks, Knowledge Distillation, and zero-shot classification.
-I intend to explore the neural networks under the low-resource training data scenario using **Knowledge Distillation** and and the **Efficient Subset selection** paradigm.
+I intend to explore the neural networks under the low-resource training data scenario using **Knowledge Distillation** and the **Efficient Subset selection** paradigm.

-I have currently working as a **Research Intern** at UiT Norway.
-In the past, I have worked also in NVIDIA, and SketchX as **Research Intern**.
+I am currently working as a **Research Intern** at UiT Norway.
+In the past, I have also worked in NVIDIA and SketchX as a **Research Intern**.
 I have also worked as a part-time Research Engineer at a startup, Minus Zero, where I worked on an autonomous electric car with level 5 autonomy.

 ### News